regulaforensics/DocumentReader-WebService-Docs/installation/general.md

 An example of version **5.2.103350.2** can be interpreted as:

 * the Regula SDK version is `5.2`
-* the current documents database version is `103350`
+* the current document database version is `103350`
 * the service wrapper version is `2`